apivarunas/sd-cooling/README.md

 # Compilation

+## Windows

+Anthony Pivarunas, in the year of our lord 2025, managed to compile this on Windows.
+The utilities used were CMake ([https://cmake.org](https://cmake.org)) crossplatform make utility (minimum version 3.17).
+Additionally the Boost ([https://boost.org](https://boost.org)) library with `program-options` was compiled and available on the build system.
+I specifically used Boost 1.89.0, and the Windows binary `boost_1_89_0-msvc-14.3-64.exe`.
+A final necessity is Visual Studio, with C++ development option.

+The tricky things:

+1. One has to edit the `CMakeLists.txt` file in the main downloaded directory and change the line referencing `find_package`, like so:

+`find_package(Boost CONFIG REQUIRED)`

+2. Once you've Configured and Generated (in the CMake GUI), you open the project in Visual Studio.
+It will throw errors, specifically being unable to find first some boost `.hpp` files and after that is fixed, a boost `.lib` file.
+How do you fix that, you ask?
+Well, by adding the right file paths.

+   For the .hpp files, right-click on "cooling (Visual Studio 2022)" in the "Solution Explorer" then on "C/C++" then "General" and add the boost root folder to the "Additional Include Directories".
+   For the .lib file, almost the same process, but go to "Linker" then "General" then add folder with the lib file to "Additional Library Directories".

+Voila.

+I hope this helps someone else.

+## Usage (Windows, AFP)

+The code, at least for me, ended up on a `src_cmdline\cooling\Release`folder.

+Code did not run with command:

+`cooling model.json --real-run`

+but seemed to with:

+`cooling model.json`

 ## Linux/Unix.
 This code can be compiled on linux (specifically Ubuntu version 20.04.2 LTS) using the CMake ([https://cmake.org](https://cmake.org)) crossplatform make